Jules Supervielle: Career

 In 1910 Supervielle submitted his literature thesis on The feeling of nature in Spanish-American poetry.
 He was conscripted during the First World War and served until 1917, at which time he returned to poetry.
 The publication of his poems in 1919 drew the attention of André Gide and Paul Valéry and put him in contact with the Nouvelle Revue Française (NRF).
 He published his first significant collection, Débarcadères, in 1922, and his first novel, L'Homme de la pampa, in 1923.
-In 1925 he published one of the major collections of French-speaking poetry of the 20th century: Gravitations.
+In 1925, he published one of the major collections of French-speaking poetry of the 20th century: Gravitations.
 Six years later he published a book of short fantasies, L'Enfant de la haute mer (five texts published between 1924 and 1930 plus three originals).
-His first important play, La Belle au bois, is also written at this time.
+His first important play, La Belle au bois, was also written at this time.

 During the Second World War, Supervielle had health and financial difficulties, and temporarily relocated to Uruguay.
 He was named Officier de la Legion d'honneur and received several literary prizes.
 After the war's conclusion he returned to France as the cultural correspondent to the legation of Uruguay in Paris.
 He published his first mythological tales under the title Orphée in 1946.
 In 1947, Supervielle's Shéhérazade was one of the three plays directed by Jean Vilar at the first festival d'Avignon.

 Supervielle published an autobiographical account entitled Boire à la source in 1951, followed by his last collection of poetry, Le Corps tragique, in 1959.
 He was elected Prince des poètes ("Prince of poets") shortly before his death in Paris in May 1960.

 Legacy

+Several of his poems were set to music by Maurice Jaubert.

-In 1990, the city of Oloron-Sainte-Marie created the Jules-Supervielle prize; among the prize winners are major contemporary poets: Alain Bosquet, Eugène Guillevic, Henri Thomas, Jean Grosjean and Lionel Ray.
-Supervielle's complete poetic works were published in the Bibliothèque de La Pléiade, by the Gallimard editions, in 1996.
+In 1990, the city of Oloron-Sainte-Marie created the Jules-Supervielle Prize; among the prize winners are major contemporary poets: Alain Bosquet, Eugène Guillevic, Henri Thomas, Jean Grosjean and Lionel Ray.
+Supervielle's complete poetic works were published in the Bibliothèque de La Pléiade, by Editions Gallimard, in 1996.

 The Lycée Français de Montevideo takes his name from him.